github-aws-runners/terraform-aws-github-runner/tests/ministack/README.md

 The smoke script generates a temporary RSA key and Terraform variables file, starts the MockServer container on a temporary port, and removes all temporary state during cleanup.
+In CI, MockServer runs as a workflow service and the expectations are loaded after checkout.
 MiniStack must be able to reach `host.docker.internal`;
 override the hostname with `MINISTACK_GITHUB_MOCK_HOST` when using a different container runtime.
 When MiniStack is exposed on a non-default local port, use a host address reachable from its container for `AWS_ENDPOINT_URL`, for example